rockandruby/full_country_select/README.md

 Gems adds dynamic functionality for 'city-state' gem.
 For example, you choose some country and automatically you receive all states for that country, then you choose state and receive all cities for that state using ajax.
+All databases are taken from MaxMind.

 ## Installation
-Add this line to your application's Gemfile:
+Add this line to your Rails application's Gemfile:

 ```ruby
 gem 'full_country_select'